 It’s really hard to imagine, anyone could absolutely always get up before 8.

-Questions which suggest actions irrelevant for some of the respondents
+Questions that suggest actions irrelevant for some of the respondents

 Be cautious, because such questions may discourage your respondents from completing the survey at all.
 When forced to give a false answer, some will rather resign from providing it or conclude they're not in the target group for your questionnaire.